 Simply expose these concepts during your toddler learning time.
 Many times if an activity is met with frustration, it means that your toddler is not ready to learn that skill.
 Try the activity again in a few weeks.

 What they were not ready to do today, may be something they are 100% ready for the next day.
 Just keep exposing these concepts on a regular basis.

 Related: The Toddler Experience: A Hands-On Toddler Curriculum

 I find it best, and easier, to expose these concepts through every day experiences.
 Sicily and I like to count the steps as we go up and down.
 We also sit outside, watch cars go by, and talk about the color of each car.
 Simply talking to your toddler and using the vocabulary helps develop an interests in the skills.

-Teaching your toddler these basic toddler skills will help set the foundation to a life long love of learning.
+Teaching your child these basic toddler skills will help set the foundation to a life long love of learning.
 Each of these domains has specific skills in which you can focus on when planning for your Tot School.
-You can click below to download the complete list of toddler learning skills along with other resources to help you get started with Tot School.